swocketeer/STUFF/README.md

 YOU UNCOMFORTABLE and same with me making freaky jokes TELL ME.

 dni:
-homo/transphobic , problematic people , toxic , bigots , trump supporters , anyone who is above the age of 16 (i dont want to interact with anyone more older than me..unless i known you for a long time) ,
+homo/transphobic , problematic people , toxic , bigots , trump supporters , anyone who is above the age of 16 (i dont want to interact with anyone more older than me..unless i known you for a long time)

+basic dni stuff